Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Discussion

 The NNP was further employed to investigate the influence of lateral compressive strain on CrS$_2$ slabs, resulting in a transition from non-vdW to vdW CrS$_2$.
 The analysis demonstrated the tendency of the slabs to release the strain-induced pressure through axial Poisson's expansion, giving rise to an alternating stress pattern within the slab layers.
-This alternating stress prompts the migration of Cr atoms from layers of high stress to those of low stress, leading to the formation of vdW gaps between the CrS$_2$ layers.
-This behavior bears resemblance to successful endeavors in the CVD growth of vdW CrS$_2$ slabs, where a lattice mismatch of approximately $7\%$ arises due to the smaller lattice constant of the used f-mica substrate \cite{xiao2022van}.
-We conjecture that the smaller lattice parameter of the substrate promotes the epitaxial growth of the vdW CrS$_2$ phase, wherein the anticipated compressive stresses due to lattice mismatch are released through vertical expansion of layers until stable vdW gaps are formed between the CrS$_2$ layers.
+This alternating stress prompts the migration of Cr atoms from layers of high stress to those of low stress, leading to the formation of nearly empty vdW gaps between the CrS$_2$ layers.
+This behavior bears resemblance to successful endeavors in the CVD growth of vdW CrS$_2$ slabs, where a lattice mismatch of approximately $7\;\%$ arises due to the smaller lattice constant of the used f-mica substrate \cite{xiao2022van}.
+We conjecture that the smaller lattice parameter of the substrate is the reason behind the epitaxial growth of the vdW CrS$_2$ phase, rather than a non-vdW counterpart, wherein the anticipated compressive stresses due to lattice mismatch are released through vertical expansion of layers until stable vdW gaps are formed between the CrS$_2$ layers.